Mustafiz04/Indian-Flag/readme.md

 #Indian Flag
-this is md file
-Indian flag was made by animation through html css
+Creating Indian Flag from scratch using HTML and CSS with animation